-- 2.14 The high quality and rural nature of the Vale is borne out by the many designations that cover the district (such as Oxford Green Belt and North Wessex Downs Area of Outstanding Natural Beauty and 52 designated Conservation Areas).
-It is important that development protects, maintains and enhances the special characteristics of the built and natural environment of the Vale to ensure it remains a popular place for people to live, work and to visit. - 2.15 The Vale has a long frontage to the River Thames and contains the River Ock and its tributaries including the Letcombe Brook.
+2.14.
+The high quality and rural nature of the Vale is borne out by the many designations that cover the district (such as Oxford Green Belt and North Wessex Downs Area of Outstanding Natural Beauty and 52 designated Conservation Areas).
+It is important that development protects and maintains the special characteristics of the built and natural environment of the Vale to ensure it remains a popular place for people to live, work and to visit.

+2.15.
+The Vale has a long frontage to the River Thames and contains the River Ock and its tributaries including the Letcombe Brook.
 It also contains a significant proportion of the route of the Wilts and Berks Canal, the subject of an ambitious restoration project.